Welcome to the FAQ’s. This part is a work in progress to be updated as the situation evolves. Some of these are real

 - Is the boat wheelchair accessible?

-- Yes and no. The 3 small boats require a big step down.
-The pontoon boat is easier as the floor is somewhat even with the dock and an easier transition from ship to shore.
-However, its tough to get a wheelchair from the boat to the beach on both of them.
+- Not really.
+The 3 small boats require a big step down. its tough to get a wheelchair from the boat to the beach on both of them.
 That said, we’ll do whatever we can to make sure your trip with us is just right.
 Most motorized wheelchairs and scooters are wider than the door openings and will not fit.
 Collapsible wheelchairs are far easier to manage.
 There are plenty of strong guys around to lend a hand, but we cannot promise anything.

 - Why do you need my phone number?